Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
-    53E shoots from our match load zone into our offensive zone, and we score the shot triballs ],
+    53E shoots from our match load zone into our offensive zone, and we score the shot triballs.
+  ],
   auton_notes: [
     - Nobody had a working auton
   ],
   match_notes: [
-    - The broken reverse function triggered mid round, making us incapable of driving correctly for the rest of the round
+    - The broken reverse function triggered mid match, making us incapable of driving correctly for the rest of the match
-    - We went over the barrier without communicating with 53E, double zoning might have hand an impact
+    - We went over the barrier without communicating with 53E, which put us at risk of double zoning multiple times during the match
-    - Our strategy failed because 53E was not able to shoot over the barrier allowing F to get scores ],
+    - Our strategy failed because 53E was not able to shoot their triballs over the barrier, so 53F scored those triballs into their goal
+  ],
   subsystems: (
     overperformed: "Drivetrain, Intake",